samuraibeach/samurai/bungalows/standard-room.md

  - "Forgot Your towel?
 Hire one at reception for $2"

 gallery:
- - title: Family Room
+ - title: Standard Room
+   file: standardroom.jpg
+   width: 6
+ - title: Balcony Seat
+   file: balconyseat.jpg
+ - title: Balcony Seat
+   file: balconyseat.jpg
+ - title: Balcony Seat
-   file: familyroom.jpg
+   file: balconyseat.jpg
 ---
-### Family Room
+### Standard Room
-SAMURAI Backpackers Resort Family Rooms are multi-purpose and may be booked for Twin, Triple, Quad or Family accommodation.
+SAMURAI Backpackers Resort Standard Rooms are multi-purpose and may be booked for Twin, Triple, Quad or Family accommodation.
 These rooms share a full length veranda and bathroom with one other room.
 Private tables, chairs, and wooden benches adorn either side of the veranda with a full bathroom located centrally.